 Take the lead in your job search, it’s a proactive process!

 Whether you are seeking a job while in college or you are just about to graduate, searching for a job requires careful consideration and strategic planning.
 A well-executed job search can significantly impact your career trajectory and overall job satisfaction.
+Achieving this goal stems from determination, persistence, and utilizing available resources to navigate the job search process effectively.

 Connect with a Career Advisor to assist you.

-• Determine what job you seek
+- Determine what type of position you seek

-• Use O*NET to learn about potential job titles that align with your interests/major/career
+- Use O*NET to learn about potential job titles that align with your interests/major/career

-• Attend events
+- Attend events

 Stay organized to reduce stress and avoid being overwhelmed